What do you need to report?

 This could be a sign of a problem with the supply voltage and you should call us on 0800 248 148 straight away.

-⚠️ As a precaution, keep clear of any metal objects and surfaces (just in case there's any 'stray' electricity) until our faultperson arrives.
+⚠️ As a precaution, keep clear of any metal objects and surfaces (just in case there's any 'stray' electricity) until our fault crew arrives.
 Please also avoid touching your switchboard.

 Internal checks